Skip to Main Content

 Smoking Laws

-A public or private employer shall not condition employment on an employee or applicant for employment on abstaining from smoking or using other tobacco products in non-work areas during non-work hours, provided that the employee complies with applicable laws or policies regulating smoking on the premises of the employer during working hours.
+A public or private employer may not condition employment on an employee's or an applicant's decision to abstain from smoking or their use of other tobacco products in nonwork areas during nonwork hours, provided that the employee complies with applicable laws or policies regulating smoking on the premises of the employer during working hours.
 Miss.
 Code Ann. § 71-7-33.
 Certain counties have banned smoking in bars and restaurants or enclosed workspaces, but the State of Mississippi has not enacted any ban on smoking applicable to private workplaces.

 Break Time to Express Milk